pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 If your repository is publicly accessible, you can skip this step.

 ## Submit Upstream Information
-[Contact support](/docs/getting-support) with the subject: "Product submission for [organization]" and include the following information about the distribution:
+[Contact support](/docs/getting-support) with the subject: "Product submission for [organization]" and include the following information about the Custom Upstream:

 - **Upstream Name**
 - **Description**: (Optional) Less than 200 characters, plain text